History of the Irish in Saint Paul: Population

 The city had a sizable Irish population working as household servants and dock laborers in 1851.
 In the 1857 census only 17% of Saint Paul's 9,973 residents were born in the United States.
 The largest foreign-born group were the Germans, with the Irish being the next largest.
 Immigration from Ireland peaked in 1890.
 In 1880, Irish immigrants made up 10% of Saint Paul's work force; 10 years later they made up 6%.
 In 1895, Irish-born residents made up between three and five percent of Saint Paul residents.

 Culture

 Irish Fair of Minnesota

 The grounds of Harriet Island in St. Paul, is the location for the annual Irish culture festival, known as the Irish Fair of Minnesota.
 It is held in August of every year.
 Visitors can choose from the many activities the festival has to offer, like listening to music on one of the three stages, having a bit of Irish food and drink, learning about the many engaging aspects of Irish culture, taking part in a workshop on how to play the Irish bodhran, watching the incredible Irish dancers, and perusing through the Irish marketplace.
-The Irish Fair is free, no admission charge to the festival.